bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Qfield.md

 ![QField Configure](../images/QField_Package.JPG)

 ### Syncronize from QField
-1. Open the Original QGIS project then select folder where import data from the field was placed.
+1. Open the Original QGIS project .qgs then select folder where the Qfield package data collected in the field was placed
 2. Then Syncronize and original QGIS data will be updated with data from field.

 ![QField Syncronize](../images/QField_Syncronize.JPG)